 But Mama was, after all, MY mother, the only one I had, and she swallowed me up in her love the best way she knew how by doing things for me, by being there for me, and maybe the best part, by giving me a front row seat into her life with all its pain and heartache and healing.
 At the end of her life, Mama and I held on to each other for dear life.
 And on this side of her life and leaving me, I realize she did enough.
 I’m so very thankful to have had such a stable, secure presence from him in her.
 I don’t know why I couldn’t see her this way when she was alive.
 Seeing her like this now gives me hope when I look at my failures with my own kids.
 Maybe they’ll remember what has been good, too?
 Maybe the eyes of the heart only fully see at a distance.

 We had some trouble agreeing on how to go about destroying her client files, my brothers and I. When it was finally decided how we would proceed, un-HIPAA-like as it was, we went through her filing cabinet and destroyed everything we found.
 It was a tedious process because Jack wanted us to save the holders for the files and this required us to take the time to separate them.
 “They’re expensive,” he commented.
 “Don’t trash them.”
 And of course we didn’t.
 We saved each and every holder.
 Recycling comes easily to all of us; it’s a family sport.

 Before I left at the end of the 2nd week, Chuck and I put some furniture we didn’t need for staging in an attic space.
-It was the end of the day and we were spent.
-Space needed to be made for the dressers, so we began moving things around.
+It was the end of the day and we were spent when we began moving things around.
 We found leftover scraps of the antique Persian rug she’d cut and glued together to fit her dining room and oh joy!
 More artificial flowers.
 Over in a corner, there were at least eight more bankers boxes stacked up alongside three metal file cabinets.